WebOrigami/docs/src/eg/intro.md

 This is a text file.
 ```

 Here, `eg` parsed the expression `sample.txt` as an identifier, and looked that up in the current _scope_.
-By default, the scope is a graph (more on graphs later) that includes:
+By default, the scope includes:

 - the files in the current folder
 - the functions exported by JavaScript modules in the current folder